dav1d-c/github-webhook-example/README.md

 When creating new GitHub repositories under your Organization, it is important to make the following selections:
 * **Public** *(A limitation of my free service tier GitHub Organization)*
-* **Add a README file** *(initializes the the default `main` branch, so that the code can protect it)*

-Testing pushes to `main` branch of the new Repoisitory using the git cli should now restrict direct pushes by non-owners:
+Testing pushes to the `main` branch of the new Repoisitory using the git cli should now restrict direct pushes by non-owners:

 ```
 ERROR: Permission to [Your-Org]/[Your-New-Repo].git denied to [non-owner-username].